Track 0 Mission

 AMBITION FOR EVERY SECTOR

-We want leaders from all sectors to commit to renewable energy and a phase out of either emission as a way to unify all efforts.
+Gases such as methane, HFCs and emissions of particulates also contribute to climate change.
+We therefore want leaders from all sectors to commit to renewable energy and a phase out of either emission as a way to unify all efforts.

-We want a socially just world with zero poverty and enhanced resilience.
-Reaching zero emissions must go hand in hand with equity and fairness to present and future generations.
+We want a socially just world with zero poverty and enhanced resilience to climate impacts.
+Reaching net zero emissions must go hand in hand with equity and fairness to present and future generations, including impacts that cause irreversible loss and damage.

 Meet the Track 0 Team